mhayashi1120/Emacs-langtool/README.md

       langtool-http-server-port 8082)
 ```

-Now testing although, that running instance is working under HTTPSServer:
+Now testing although, that running instance is working under HTTPSServer or via
+general ssl support (e.g. nginx) following may be working.
+Again, this is now
+testing, so please open issue when the ssl/tls connection is not working.

 ```
 (setq langtool-http-server-stream-type 'tls)